A must for Asian cuisine – a sleeper for infusions…

 How can you use these chilies?

 Because of the lack of complexity in flavor in Tien Tsin peppers, these chilies are mainly used as a heat source.
 As mentioned, they are typically used as a spice for Asian cuisine, particularly Hunan and Szechuan dishes.
 Here, they are often used whole to spice a dish during the cooking process, then removed like you would bay leaves.

 Because of their slim, short shape, they also make exceptional chilies for infusions.
 It’s a significant step up in heat from chile de àrbol for use in creating chili oils or hot pepper vodkas.

 Like cayenne, too, Tien Tsin peppers are excellent chilies to crush into flakes or powders to use as a spicy condiment.
 They do have a similar taste to cayenne, so if you’re looking to make your own hotter version of red pepper flakes, these chilies make a terrific base.

 Where can you buy Tien Tsin peppers?

 Shop specialty stores to find dried Tien Tsin peppers as you won’t find them at your mainstream supermarket.
-Or simply purchase them online, both the dried chilies as well as seeds.
+Or simply purchase them online (Amazon), both the dried chilies as well as seeds.